ChefSocial/website-frontend/README.md

 folders in your project.

 * `node_modules` - contains the npm packages for the tools we need
-* `app/bower_components` - contains the angular framework files
+* `app/vendor` - contains the angular framework files

-*Note that the `bower_components` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
+*Note that the `vendor` folder would normally be installed in the root folder but angular-seed changes this location through the `.bowerrc` file.
 Putting it in the app folder makes it easier to serve the files by a webserver.*